FilipeMCruz/playlist-maker/README.md

 paru -S playlist-maker-rs-git
 ```

+### Problems

+- For some reason the id3 crate in use couldn't read id3v2.4 tags, only id3v2.3.

 ### Future work

 - Test the application;
-- Study how hard it is to do this for spotify or soundcloud songs/playlists;
+- Study how hard it is to do this for spotify or soundcloud songs/playlists.